 If you really enjoy perusing the aisles at Target, you’re not alone.

-In fact, Target is among America’s favorite places to shop.
-The discount retailer ranks sixth among all retailers in sales, according to the National Retail Federation.
+Target is among America’s favorite places to shop.
+The discount retailer ranks eighth among all U.S. retailers in sales, according to the National Retail Federation.

 Shoppers turn to the famous Target bull’s-eye because they aim to save money on everyday purchases.
 But there are many hidden ways to chip away at Target’s already-low prices.

 Following are seven overlooked ways to save at Target.

 1. Buy discounted gift cards

 For example, Cardpool was recently selling Target gift cards for 7.5 percent off their face value.